FieserKiller/range-slider/README.md

 https://refreshless.com/nouislider/ or https://github.com/leongersen/noUiSlider/
 for more infos.

+## Features
+* changing the step size between values
+* changing the minimal and maximal difference allowed between the lower and upper value
+* Value-Tooltips can be displayed never, always, on-focus or on-change.
+* slider can be read-only.
+* slider integrates in the vaadin-8 binder

 ## Known Limitations
 * Currently only integer-ranges are supported.
 * Styling adapted to valo, other themes may require some tuning.
 See the range-slider.css for more infos.